Why choose dynamic leg supports over angle-adjustable leg supports?

 The longitudinal movement in the direction of the lower legs, to adjust for total body extension

-When involuntary movements occur, they often come forward at various areas of the body at the same time as being a part of a pattern, very often being an extension pattern.
+When involuntary movements occur, they often affect multiple areas of the body simultaneously and are typically part of a movement pattern – most commonly an extension pattern.

-An extension movement will increase the total length of the body and the Netti dynamic leg supports allow for this.
+An extension pattern increases the overall length of the body.
+Netti dynamic leg supports are designed to accomodate this movement.

 Independent movement between each of the leg supports